Join Over 14,000 Veterans – Get Exclusive Monthly Insights

 To get started with applying for a VA Home Loan, the first step will be to get a Certificate of Eligibility from the VA, which you can apply for via the VA’s website, through your lender, or by mail.

-Next, the lender will review your personal information like your income and credit history, to evaluate you as a borrower.
+Next, the lender will review your personal information, such as your income and credit history, to evaluate you as a borrower.
 If they approve your loan, then they will work with you to complete the necessary steps to finalize the purchase and move into your new home.